emyode/InfraTemplate/README.md

 This Repo is meant to be used by **Infra/OPS** to autonomously deploy their infrastructure as code in the Azure Cloud infrastructure.

+## IMPORTANT
-It requires library (**globally** pipelined-shared variables) that define a client name, and a product name
+It requires a "library" (**globally** pipelined-shared variables) that define a client name, and a product name that must be linked in the deployment pipeline.
+And it must contain:
  - ClientID=Client Name
  - ProductID=Product Name
  - sqladminUsername=The username for the SQL Server Database